OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/dicts/screencast/slides.md

 ---

-# Fun facts
+# Fun facts about dicts in Python

-- Dicts are the absolute workhorse datastructure in Python
+- Dicts are the absolute workhorse datastructure
-- In Python, everything is an object and every object is just a dictionary under the hood!
+- Everything is an object and every object is just a dictionary under the hood!
 - Highly optimized for fast lookup!